DeskX11/DeskX/README.md

 ## An example of working with compression

 <p align="center"><img src="./info/example.png"></p>
-Video example of how the program works (compression parameter is 16, protocol is TCP, gigabit LAN is used): https://youtu.be/pDRSAVssPek
+Video example of how the program works (compression parameter is 16, protocol for events and screen is TCP, gigabit LAN is used): https://youtu.be/pDRSAVssPek

 ## Compression algorithm